-The question of whether an agent deserves commission or not really comes down to what’s called “Procuring Cause” and whether or not “the efforts of a if their outreach and actions resulted in the sale or lease of a property.
-The broker who is the procuring cause of the transaction is entitled to a commission“.
+On the other hand, if a buyer discovers an owner’s property on their own accord and doesn’t have a pre-existing contract in place with a buyer’s agent, there is no reason to assume that a commission would require payment.
+The question of whether or not an agent deserves real estate commission is determined by “procuring cause”, which is whether or not “the efforts of outreach and actions resulted in the sale or lease of property.
+The broker who is in the procuring cause of the transaction is entitled to a commission.”

-Save 5-7% in Commissions by selling directly to a buyer.
+Save 5-7% in Commissions by selling directly to CT Homes.
 Get a competitive Cash Offer for your property today!